AmrBenSalem/AWS-SAA-C02-Course/README.md

 ### 1.2.6.
 S3 (Default Storage Service)

 Global Storage platform.
-Runs from all regions and is a public service.
-Can be accessed anywhere from the internet with an unlimited amount of users.
+Is a public service.
+Is regional (even though in UI, it shows all S3 buckets) Can be accessed anywhere from the internet with an unlimited amount of users.

-This should be the default storage platform
+This should be the default storage platform.

 S3 is an object storage, not file, or block storage.
 You can't mount an S3 Bucket.